mvdan/tor/README.md

 * **old-repo-cleaned-3**: Like old-repo-cleaned-2, but with a dozen commits
   squashed and some lazy commit messages reworded.
 Also, client.c and server.c are now removed when consdiff.c is created.

+* **old-repo-cleaned-4**: Like old-repo-cleaned-3, but with the files under
+  src/or and src/test.